pityka/lamp/README.md

 - training loop and data loaders on top of cats-effect
 - checkpointing

+With the above components Lamp is feature complete to build machine learning models on tabular, image, text and graph domains.

 This repository also hosts some other loosely related libraries.

-- an implementation of UMAP ([see](https://arxiv.org/abs/1802.03426))
+- an fast GPU compatible implementation of UMAP ([see](https://arxiv.org/abs/1802.03426))
-- an implementation of extratrees ([see](https://hal.archives-ouvertes.fr/hal-00341932))
+- an implementation of extratrees ([see](https://hal.archives-ouvertes.fr/hal-00341932)).
+This is a JVM implementation with no further dependencies.

 # Platforms

 Lamp depends on the JNI bindings in [aten-scala](https://github.com/pityka/aten-scala) which has cross compiled artifacts for Mac and Linux.
 Mac has no GPU support.
-Your system has to have the libtorch 1.5.0 shared libraries in its linker path.
+Your system has to have the libtorch 1.6.0 shared libraries in its linker path.

 On mac it suffices to install torch with `brew install libtorch`.
 On linux, see the following [Dockerfile](https://github.com/pityka/aten-scala/blob/master/docker-runtime/Dockerfile).